How High Are Maternal Death Rates in Washington State?

-Recommendations from the group’s most recent report include things like improving care for pregnant women who have high body mass index (BMI), preventing ectopic pregnancy, improving health equity and access to care (black mothers have nearly four times the mortality rate of white mothers) and offering pregnant women more mental health and substance use prevention services, among others.
+Recommendations from the group’s most recent report include things like improving care for pregnant women who have high body mass index (BMI), preventing ectopic pregnancy, improving health equity and access to care (Black mothers have nearly three times the mortality rate of white mothers) and offering pregnant people more mental health and substance use prevention services.

-Salerno sees lowering the mortality rate as having two separate but interconnected pieces: Work to prevent complications by helping future moms get healthier and get access to the care they need, and also better educate providers on how to handle complications should they emerge.
+Salerno sees lowering the mortality rate as having two separate but interconnected pieces: work to prevent complications by helping future moms get healthier and get access to the care they need, plus better educate providers on how to handle complications should they emerge.

 “The majority of maternal deaths are preventable.
 We are aware of what the most common causes of maternal mortality are, and all hospitals should work toward early recognition of these complications that can lead to death,” Salerno says.

-Salerno wants moms to remember that life-threatening complications from pregnancy are still rare, and that women can lower their risk by taking good care of themselves before, during and after pregnancy.
+Salerno wants parents to remember that life-threatening complications from pregnancy are still rare, and that people can lower their risk by taking good care of themselves before, during and after pregnancy.
 Eating healthy, exercising, not drinking alcohol and making sure they seek healthcare for any chronic conditions can only help.

-And while the weight of maternal death rates shouldn’t be put on individual women, Salerno does recommend that women who are pregnant or are looking to be mothers advocate for themselves.
-That means taking their concerns seriously — and not letting others convince them that they’re overreacting.
+And while the weight of maternal death rates shouldn’t be put on the individual, Salerno does recommend that people who are pregnant or are looking to be parents advocate for themselves.
+That means trusting in themselves and their knowledge of their bodies — and not letting others convince them they’re overreacting.